2025 PBA Philippine Cup

-The 2025 PBA Philippine Cup, also known as the 2025 Honda PBA Philippine Cup for sponsorship reasons, was the third and final conference of the 2024–25 PBA season of the Philippine Basketball Association (PBA).
+The 2025 PBA Philippine Cup, was the third and final conference of the 2024–25 PBA season of the Philippine Basketball Association (PBA).
 The 49th PBA Philippine Cup started on April 4 and ended on July 25, 2025.
 The tournament did not allow teams to hire foreign players or imports.

 The 2025 PBA All-Star Weekend was supposed to be held from May 2 to 4 in Metro Davao, but was cancelled.
 The playoffs began on June 18 with the finals between the San Miguel Beermen and the TNT Tropang 5G starting on July 13.

 The Meralco Bolts entered this conference as the defending Philippine Cup champions while TNT attempted to accomplish a Grand Slam by winning the conference championship.